The concept of the Brownfields Program is to take contaminated or potentially

 - An abandoned retail commercial building which has or is suspected to

-have asbestos in the ceiling tiles, wall insulation, or on the heating boiler
+have asbestos in the ceiling tiles, wall insulation, or on the heating system

 - An abandoned gas station with soil contamination.

 State Response Program is application based, and cities, counties non-profits and local development groups